 Picture identification, such as a valid driver's license, is required.
-No appointment is necessary for testing; however, interested parties should call 352-589-2250 the day before to verify the testing schedule.
-Children may not be brought to the testing area.
+Walk-in testing days are Mondays and Wednesdays, at 8am and 1pm.
+Appointments are also available Monday through Friday; testing days and times are subject to change.
+Please call 352.589.2250 for an appointment and to confirm or visit www.laketech.org for more information.
+Children may not be brought to the testing area or left alone on campus.
 Scores may be obtained from a career advisor.